drepkovsky/tinydi/README.md

 - 🦥 Lazy singleton resolution
 - 🧪 Easy testing with dependency overrides
 - 📦 No decorators or reflection required
+- 🔗 Resolve by reference with full type safety
+- 🔧 Extensible through inheritance

 ## Installation